BlazeX9/AI-ML/README.md

 2. No need to retrain the model every time new data comes in
 3. Overcomes LLM restrictions like Hallucinations, Outdated knowledge and access to private documents

-External Knowledge Source -> Text Chunking -> Embedding -> Vector Database -> Query Encoder -> Retriever -> LLM -> Response
+External Knowledge Source -> Text Chunking -> Embedding -> Vector Database -> Query Encoder -> Retriever -> Augmentation -> Response

-**Text Chunking**: breaks large documents into smaller manageable chunks **Embedding**: converts text into numerical vectors **Vector Database**: stores embeddings and enables similarity search for fast information retrieval **Query Encoder**: transforms the user’s query into a vector for comparison with stored embeddings **Retriever**: finds and returns the most relevant chunks from the database based on query similarity<br><br>
+**Text Chunking**: Breaks large documents into small, semantically meaningful chunks (RecursiveCharacterTextSplitter)
+**Embedding**: Converts each chunk into numerical vectors (OpenAIEmbeddings)
+**Vector Database**: Stores embeddings and enables similarity search for fast information retrieval
+**Query Encoder**: Transforms the user's query into a vector for comparison with stored embeddings
+**Retriever**: Finds and returns the most relevant chunks from the database based on query similarity
+**Augmentation**: At this step, retrieved documents are combined with the user's query to form a new enriched prompt for the LLM<br><br>
 ![Project Logo](https://media.geeksforgeeks.org/wp-content/uploads/20250210190608027719/How-Rag-works.webp)

 **Hallucinations**: Traditional generative models can produce incorrect information.
 RAG reduces this risk by retrieving verified external data
 **FAISS**: Facebook AI Similarity Search is a vector database developed by Meta.
 It stores vector embeddings and performs fast similarity searches.